procrastinando/domovoi_bot/README.md

 *   🗣️ **Voice Transcription:** Transcribes voice notes using Whisper-Large-V3, then responds to the transcribed text.

-*   🌐 **Web Search Integration:** A toggleable web search mode provides the bot with real-time information from DuckDuckGo to answer questions about current events.
+*   🌐 **AI-Optimized Web Search:** A toggleable web search mode provides the bot with real-time information using **Tavily**, a search engine built specifically for AI agents, ensuring accurate and up-to-date answers.

 *   ⚙️ **Fine-Grained Performance Control:**
     *   `/models`: Switch between AI models and set special parameters like **reasoning effort** for GPT-Oss.